Gullies, clay sculptures Emilia Romagna

 The shape of a gully

-The gullies are like a hydrographic basin in miniature.
+The gullies are like a drainage basin in miniature.
 In fact, they are the result of a phenomenon with intense superficial erosion.
 Operated by rains runoff on a stratification of clay, the so called scaly clays.
 And also the presence of calcareous and other rocks characterize them.
 As a result, discontinuous stripes appear, with gray, white, black, purple, red and green tones.
 With bizarre shapes, bent and wrap up like strings or ribbons.
 As well as sometimes stretched in multicolored alignments.

 The geologic story